F-100F Super Sabre U.S. Air Force Fighter Trumpeter 1/48

-I almost forget to set this belt being connected the belly tank and main wing.
+I almost forget to set this belt is connected to the belly tank and main wing.

-The wheel and landing gear was washed in black lightly.
+The wheel and landing gear was washed in black.

-The brakes cables are molded to a landing gear and there is an accurate feeling.
+The brakes cables are molded to landing gear and there is an accurate feeling.

-I’m not sure the effect of inking.
-I felt that I wipe of the almost area.
+I’m not sure of the effect of inking.
+I felt that I wipe off the almost area.
 The paint does not remain in the rivet holes.